Retailer Casino to sell Leader Price assets in France to Aldi

-PARIS, March 20 (Reuters) - French supermarket retailer Casino CASP.PA said on Friday it had agreed to sell 567 Leader Price stores, and three warehouses, to German discount rival Aldi in a deal worth 735 million euros ($792 million) on an enterprise value basis.
+PARIS, March 20 (Reuters) - Debt-laden French retailer Casino CASP.PA has agreed to sell its 567 Leader Price stores in France, plus three warehouses, to German discount rival Aldi in a deal with an enterprise value of 735 million euros ($792 million), it said on Friday.

-The Leader Price sale marks the latest in a series of disposals carried out by Casino, part of its plans to cut debt and improve its financial position.
+The sale of discount chain Leader Price marks the latest in a series of disposals by Casino as part of plans to cut debt and improve its financial position.

 Casino has often struggled within the competitive domestic French market, where a price war among supermarkets has dented retailers' profit margins.